New Tax & Contribution limits for 2023

 Individual IRAs

-• The catch-up contribution amount for those age 55 or older is $1,000 per year.
+• The catch-up contribution amount for those age 55 or older remains at $1,000 per year.

 America’s income tax rates are staying the same.
 But the tax bracket and the income buckets that are used to calculate the tax are increasing to our benefit.